awoo424/algotrading/docs/source/introduction.rst

 | Algorithmic Trading has become increasingly popular in the recent decade, and
-  it now accounts for the majority of trades in the market globally and has attributed to the success of some of the world's best-performing hedgee funds.
+  it now accounts for the majority of trades in the market globally and has attributed to the success of some of the world's best-performing hedge funds.
 Indeed, 84% of trades that happened in New York Stock Exchange (NYSE), and 60% in London Stock Exchange (LSE) were all done using algorithmic trading.
 Therefore, whether one is interested in making money with algo trading or not, studying algo trading